 Tenancy assignment: Tenants can request to assign their tenancy to another part if legitimate cirumstances justify the assignment to occur.
 Landlords must respond to any such request within a reasonable timeframe.
-Landlords retain their rights to conduct necessary vetting and checks on any proposed assignee and can decline this request if evidence can be shown that the propsed tenant is not suitable.
+Landlords retain their rights to conduct necessary vetting and decline this request if evidence can be shown that the propsed tenant is not suitable.